launix-de/rdfop/README.md

 Then run the server:
 ```
-./memcp/memcp memcp/lib/rdf.scm rdfop.scm web/init.scm # load with only rdf lib from memcp, rdfop and our web app
+./memcp/memcp memcp/lib/rdf.scm lib/rdfop.scm web/init.scm # load with only rdf lib from memcp, rdfop and our web app
 ```